Minority representation and fairness in network ranking: An application to school contact diary data

 \fi Each node is independently assigned to the minority group (group 1) with probability $\kappa < 1/2$ and to the majority group (group 2) with probability $1-\kappa$.
 For simplicity, we omit the superscript $n$ in the notation for $\bm{c}^{(n)}$, $A^{(n)}$ throughout, and all limits should be interpreted as $n \to \infty$.

 Nodes are ranked using a general {\em ranking criterion}, which maps from the adjacency matrix to a vector of node scores.
 We focus on \textit{degree-based ranking} for its tractability and widespread use.
-Let $ d_i = \sum_{j=1}^n A_{ij}$ denote the degree of node $i$.
+Let $ d_i = \sum_{j=1}^n A_{ij}$ denote the degree of node $i$ in an undirected network, and more specifically the in-degree in a directed network.
 The top-$K$ set, denoted $D_K(A)$, consists of the $K$ nodes with the highest degrees, with ties broken at random.